-- 2.64 As detailed in paragraph 2.47 above, where land is needed for provision of a school or schools or extension to a school these sites are identified on the site specific plans in Section 3.
-Where part of a housing allocation is needed to be retained for provision of a new school (or extension to an adjacent school) this is detailed under the site specific requirements in Section 3.
-Section 3 also lists all sites (identified and allocated) where school provision is required.
-Some sites that are not allocated for housing also need to be reserved for future school use.
-Policy HG5 applies to these sites. - 2.65 The policies map shows proposed school allocations with yellow hatched lines.
-There are two sites which fall within existing Green Belt and within a proposed safeguarded land designation respectively which are proposed for school use only and do not form part of a housing allocation (HG5-7 Robin Hood West and HG5-8 Bradford Road, East Ardsley).
-The proposed boundaries of the Green Belt and Safeguarded Land respectively for these sites reflect the school requirements.
+- 2.62 As detailed in paragraph 2.46 above, where land is needed for provision of a school or schools or extension to a school these sites are identified on the site specific plans in Section 3.
+Where part of a housing allocation is needed to be retained for provision of a new school (or extension to an adjacent school) this is detailed under the site specific requirements in Section 3. - 2.63 There are two sites which are proposed for school use only and do not form part of a housing allocation (HG5-9 Land North West of Birchfield Primary School, Gildersome and HG5-8 Bradford Road, East Ardsley).
+The proposed boundaries of these sites reflect the school requirements at Adoption of the plan.
 If these schemes are progressed, more detailed feasibility work may be necessary.
-A third site HG5-1 at Victoria Avenue in Horsforth is proposed to allow for potential future extension of Newlaithes Primary School.
+A third site, HG5-1 at Victoria Avenue in Horsforth, is proposed to allow for potential future extension of Newlaithes Primary School.
 This site, together with the existing school, is washed over by Green Belt and it would not be appropriate to draw a site boundary for the school allocation, which would create an island site within the Green Belt.
 The site is therefore shown using an asterisk.

-POLICY HG5:

-THE SITE ALLOCATIONS PLAN ALLOCATES SITES FOR SCHOOL USE.
+POLICY HG5: THE SITE ALLOCATIONS PLAN ALLOCATES SITES FOR SCHOOL USE.
 THESE ARE SHOWN ON THE POLICIES MAP AND DETAILED WITHIN SECTION 3 FOR EACH HOUSING MARKET CHARACTERISTIC AREA.